Gaius-Augustus/Augustus/README-cgp.txt

 --alnfile=aln.maf
           a file containing a multiple sequence alignment of the genomes in MAF format.
-          The sequence names (first field in an 's' line) must be the species identifiers (as they appear in 'genomeDirectories.tbl') and the sequences identifiers (as they appear in  the genome files) delimited by '.', e.g.
+          The sequence names (first field in an 's' line) must be the species identifiers (as they appear in 'genomes.tbl') and the sequences identifiers (as they appear in  the genome files) delimited by '.', e.g.

 a score=235085.000000